 Maria Island is the magical mountainous UNESCO World Heritage Listed island located off the east coast of Tasmania in the Tasman Sea.

-It is 19.5km from the town of Triabunna, and the only way to get here is by ferry ride (or a scenic flight).
+It is 19.5km from the town of Triabunna, and the only way to get here is by the Maria Island Ferry (or a scenic flight).

 Triabnunna is 1 hour and 15 minutes north of Hobart, which is the closest major airport.